MORRIS1805/serenity/ReadMe.md

 ## About

-*I always wondered what it would be like to write my own operating system, but I never took it seriously.
+*I always wondered what it would be like write my own operating system, but I never took it seriously.
 Until now.*

 Serenity is a love letter to '90s user interfaces with a custom Unix-like core.
 It flatters with sincerity by stealing beautiful ideas from various other systems.